catarina-barata/skin-hierarchy/README.md

-# An implementation of the deep attention model for the hiearchical diagnosis of skin lesions.
+# Deep Attention Model for the Hierarchical Diagnosis of Skin Lesions
 A Tensorflow implementation of the hierarchical model with two benchmark examples: ISIC 2017 and ISIC 2018.

 ## Recent updates